Skip to main content

 Conservation Projects

-The following link describes some of the projects that the Conservation Council has prioritized due to their conservation value and their potentially broad impact across conservation efforts in the Town of Clarence.
+Listed here are the projects that the Conservation Council has prioritized due to their conservation value and their potentially broad impact across conservation efforts in the Town of Clarence.
 We would like to identify partnering groups to work together on these projects.
 Please contact any Council member to discuss these in more detail.
 Also, we would love to hear your ideas!
 Some of these projects have a lot of room for creativity and might be ideal community service projects for your volunteer group.
 We look forward to working together!

 Giant Hogweed